SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 *"Overall, as imbalance between the classes was magnified, model calibration deteriorated for all prediction models.
 All imbalance corrections affected model calibration in a very similar fashion.
 Correcting for imbalance using pre-processing methods (RUS, ROS, SMOTE, SENN) and/or by using an imbalance correcting algorithm (RB, EE) resulted in prediction models which consistently over-estimated risk.
 On average, no model trained with imbalance corrected data outperformed the control models in which no imbalance correction was made, with respect to model calibration."* -- from [here](https://arxiv.org/pdf/2404.19494)

-In other words, when we are interested in a calibrated model, dataset balancing techniques do more harm than good.
+In other words, when we are interested in a calibrated model, dataset-balancing techniques do more harm than good.

-Which is then in line with early reports that showed that SMOTE works only with weak learners and is destructive of model calibration.
+This is then in line with early reports that showed that SMOTE works only with weak learners and is destructive of model calibration.

 In fact, you rarely see it used on Kaggle (or at least it does not seem to be a winning strategy).
 According to this stems from the fact that models like SMOOTH implicitly assume that the class distribution is sufficiently homogenous around the minority class instances.
 Which is then not necessarily the case (especially since not all variables are so homogenous).